BradBKaiBuffs/Assignment-2-Models/README.md

 ![Bradley_Kai_Conceptual_SS.png](https://github.com/BradBKaiBuffs/Assignment-2-Models/blob/main/Bradley_Kai_Conceptual_SS.png)

 The relationships are clearly illustrated to show how the tables will be connected.
+The relationships are as follows:
+- Students enroll into Courses.
+- Students select a major(s).
+- Majors have requirements that need to be met.
+- Requirements are fulfilled by Courses.

 For Logical, the relationships are more transparent with the inclusion of primary and foreign keys.